lachlan-waugh/6443/slides/content/week1.md

 ## Activities
 * Form groups for the reports (3 people)
-* Signing up/logging into QuoccaBank
+* Signing up/log into QuoccaBank
     * Installing burp suite/setting up certs?
+    * Sign up to CTFD
 * Try out some of the challenges!
     * Recon stuffs
     * HTTP as a service